Noso-Project/noso-website/README.md

 The Noso platform has been designed from the ground up by a team with more than a decade of experience in blockchain technologies.
 The blockchain is lightweight and is not a fork, token, or a copy of any other existing codebase.

 Noso has a strong focus on sustainability, scalability, and transparency.
-It is an open source project that aims to deliver an equitible and sustainable infrastructure for financial and social applications on a global scale.
+It is an open source project that aims to deliver an equitable and sustainable infrastructure for financial and social applications on a global scale.

 Noso uses a democratic governance system (GVT) built into mainnet which will allow the project to evolve over time and promote contributor participation.
 The project will fund itself in a sustainable way through the use of project funds derived from the creation of each block.